nicopietroni/quadwild/README.md

 GUROBI_COMPILER     = gurobi_g++5.2
 GUROBI_LIB          = gurobi90
 ```
-You can now compile the project quadwild/quadwild.pro with QtCreator or qmake.
+You can now compile the project quadwild/quadwild.pro with qmake or QtCreator.

 ## Run